-Myopia represents the most common cause of vision impairment worldwide, and many attempts have been made with spectacles, rigid lenses, therapeutics and other techniques to control its progression in children and young adults.
+Myopia represents the most common cause of vision impairment worldwide, and many attempts have been made with spectacles, rigid lenses, therapeutics, and other techniques to control its progression in children and young adults.

 In spite of a long history of study, as well as a noteworthy increase in research attention, the means of preventing the progression of myopia are still elusive.
-Environmental factors can influence the prevalence of myopia, which has been shown with intensive visual near work (such as reading, writing and close work at the computer).
+Environmental factors can influence the prevalence of myopia, which has been shown with intensive visual near work such as reading, writing, and close work at the computer.

-Hence visual hygiene measures are often recommended, which include taking a break every 30 minutes when doing intensive near work, maintaining proper distance from the book while reading, keeping sufficient illumination, doing visual work using a relaxed upright posture and placing a limit on the time spent watching the television.
+Hence, visual hygiene measures are often recommended, which include taking a break every 30 minutes when doing intensive near work, maintaining proper distance from the book while reading, keeping sufficient illumination, doing visual work using a relaxed upright posture, and placing a limit on the time spent watching the television.

 Outdoor activities as a preventive measure

-Controversial Bates eye method is an alternative therapy that can supposedly prevent and cure myopia and other refractive diseases of the eye with the use of specific exercises.
+The controversial Bates eye method is an alternative therapy that can supposedly prevent and cure myopia and other refractive diseases of the eye with the use of specific exercises.
 The method is based on the work and theories of William Horatio Bates, who was a medical doctor and eye specialist practicing in the late 19th and early 20th centuries.

 Bates claimed that the physiological characteristics of the eye are not responsible for the development of myopia, but the condition rather arises as a result of a combination of strain and incorrect habits of visual information processing.
 Hence, central fixation, palming, visualization, swinging, shifting, and sunning should significantly aid in the prevention of this condition.